 If your eCommerce business is to be successful it needs to fit into one of these seven structures.
 Over the years it may progress between them – so you may start on a Niche PiggyBack structure, move to an Online Only, and finally a Boutique Bricks and Clicks.

-You can find a case study for each by clicking the links above – or for the full information get your hands on a copy of eCommerce MasterPlan 1.8.
+For the full information get your hands on a copy of eCommerce MasterPlan 1.8.